score-framework/py.http/docs/index_include.rst

 Creating URLs
 -------------

-Once the module is configured, it can also generate URLs to any route through its :meth:`score.http.ConfiguredHttpModule.url` function.
+Once the module is configured, it can generate URLs to any route through its :meth:`score.http.ConfiguredHttpModule.url` function.
 This function can, of course, be accessed through the usual :class:`score.init.ConfiguredScore` object in any given :term:`context <context object>`: